 The reason miniaturization is such a big deal in computing is that smaller things take less power to do the same amount work.
 Less power means the item runs cooler.
 Running cooler means you can force it to work harder, if you want, by pushing more electricity into it.
 In this way you either get a small chip that does the work of a bigger one—but cooler and with less power draw—or you get a small chip that, for the same heat output, can do far more than the larger chip.
 Still with me?

-After hanging my head in shame—nobody wants to admit they crunched their CPU, or pay for a new one—I meekly reset the motherboard back to factory defaults, including the aforementioned overclocking elements, and hoped I wouldn’t have to go buy a new CPU before finals week.
+After hanging my head in shame—nobody wants to admit they crunched their CPU, or let alone pay for a replacement—I meekly reset the motherboard back to factory defaults, including the aforementioned overclocking elements, and hoped I wouldn’t have to go buy a new CPU before finals week.

 To my supreme amazement, the computer booted.
 It wasn’t nearly as zippy as it had been before, owing to running at stock speeds, but more than anything I was blown away that the processor still worked at all, even after being terribly mistreated at my hands.